-- Increase the number of high-quality options for walking and bicycling, including buffered bike lanes, mixed use paths and off-road trails, and sidewalks and Americans with Disabilities Act (ADA)-compliant waiting areas for transit riders. - Plan and develop transit, bicycle paths, and trails to deliver people within walking distance of trip destinations. - Provide additional options for shorter distance trips, such as circulators and on-demand transit, that reflect regional and community visions. - Improve the efficiency and convenience of connections among local transit systems, between local and regional transit systems, and between transit and other modes. - Improve public transportation services within rural areas and between rural and urban areas. - Expand interregional travel options for residents, visitors, and freight, including improved intrastate air, rail, transit, and water transportation services.
+- Increase the number of high-quality options for walking and bicycling, including buffered bike lanes, mixed use paths and off-road trails, and sidewalks and Americans with Disabilities Act (ADA)-compliant waiting areas for transit riders. - Plan and develop public transportation, bicycle paths, and trails to deliver people within walking distance of trip origins and destinations. - Provide additional options for shorter distance trips, such as circulators and on-demand transit, that reflect regional and community visions. - Improve the efficiency and convenience of connections among local transit systems, between local and regional transit systems, and between transit and other modes. - Improve public transportation services between developed and rural areas. - Expand interregional travel options for residents, visitors, and freight, including improved intrastate air, rail, transit, and water transportation services.

-- Improve connectivity of data, technology, and business processes between transportation modes and systems. - Support research, development, and testing of automated and connected vehicles and other emerging technologies. - Accommodate telework, telepresence, distance learning, distance medicine, and similar approaches for using communications technologies to substitute for travel.
+- Improve connectivity of data, technology, and business processes between transportation modes and systems. - Support research, development, and testing of automated and connected vehicles and other emerging technologies. - Encourage telework, telepresence, distance learning, distance medicine, and similar approaches for using communications technologies to substitute for travel.

-- Provide publicly available transportation system, incident, construction schedule, and other data to support new private sector business models, such as bicycle and vehicle sharing, automated and connected vehicles, transportation apps, and ride services. - Expand public-private partnerships for multimodal terminals and corridors and other modal and system linkages. - Provide state support for capital investments in public transportation systems that are consistent with regional and community visions, and demonstrate a regional and local commitment to ongoing operations and maintenance funding as well as supporting land use changes.
+- Provide publicly available transportation system, incident, construction schedule, and other data to support new private sector business models, such as bicycle and vehicle sharing, automated and connected vehicles, transportation apps, and ride services. - Expand private-public partnerships for multimodal terminals and corridors and other modal and system linkages.